Cypher (film)

-Cypher (also known as Brainstorm and Company Man), is a 2002 science fiction spy-fi thriller film directed by Vincenzo Natali and written by Brian King.
+Cypher (also known as Brainstorm and Company Man) is a 2002 science fiction spy-fi thriller film directed by Vincenzo Natali and written by Brian King.
 The film follows an accountant (Jeremy Northam) whose sudden career as a corporate spy takes an unexpected turn when he meets a mysterious woman (Lucy Liu), uncovering secrets about the nature of his work.
 The film was shown in limited release in theaters in the US and Australia, and released on DVD on August 2, 2005.
 The film received mixed reviews, and Northam received the Best Actor award at the Sitges Film Festival.

 Plot

-Morgan Sullivan, a recently unemployed accountant, is bored with his suburban life.
+Recently unemployed accountant Morgan Sullivan is bored with his suburban life.
 Pressured by his wife to take a job with her father's company, he instead pursues a position in corporate espionage.
 Digicorp's Head of Security, Finster, inducts Morgan and assigns him a new identity.
 As Jack Thursby, he is sent to conventions to secretly record presentations and transmit them to headquarters.
 Sullivan is soon haunted by recurring nightmares and neck pain.
-When he meets Rita Foster from a competing corporation, his life starts to become complicated.

-Rita gives him pills to cure his pain and nightmares and tells him not to transmit at the next convention.
-After the convention, Digicorp confirms the receipt of his transmission, though Morgan had sent nothing.
-Sure that something strange is going on, Morgan takes the pills Rita gave him and finds that they work.
-Confused by what is going on, and intrigued by Rita, he arranges to meet with her again.
-At the meeting, she tells him about Digicorp's deception and offers him an antidote – a green liquid in a large syringe.
+At a bar, Morgan meets Rita Foster from a competing corporation, who offers him pills and tells him not to transmit at the next convention.
+Afterward, Morgan is surprised when Digicorp confirms the receipt of his non-existent transmission.
+He takes the pills Rita gave him and his nightmares and pains stop.
+Confused and intrigued by Rita, he arranges to meet with her again.
+She tells him about Digicorp's deception and offers him an antidote – a green liquid in a large syringe.
 Morgan hesitantly accepts.
 She warns him that no matter what happens at the next convention he must not react.